street view of Atlantic avenue

 Paving operations and traffic shifts

 Starting on Monday, Sept.
-15, the contractor will start paving the southbound lanes from Bramer Drive to Wolfpack Lane.
+15, the contractor will begin paving the southbound lanes from Bramer Drive to Wolfpack Lane.
 A traffic shift will be in place during this work, with another shift coming after paving is finished.
-There will be no lane closures during this period.

 Behind the Barrels | Atlantic Avenue Improvement Project